 BanG Dream has its game released sometime this week and it has been in the hype for a while.
-Despite the release of the game and the ongoing anime, there has also been images on Twitter showing that BanG Dream merchandise were selling very poorly.
+Despite the release of the game and the ongoing anime, there has also been images on Twitter showing that BanG Dream merchandise were selling below expectation.
 But we'll leave that aside for now and just focus on the mobile game itself.

 Just a background check about this game.
 The anime follows the group: Poppin' Party, which features (from left) Rimi, Saaya, Kasumi, Arisa and Tae.
 As you can see, the game includes 4 other groups: Afterglow, Pastel Palettes, Roselia and Harro.
 Some of these groups have been introduced solely for the game.